JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

     }
 }
 ```

 </div>

 ### Disambiguating Targets

 It is possible to have more than one target for a single platform in a multiplatform library.
 For example, these targets
-may provide the same API and differ in the libraries they use at runtime, such as testing frameworks or logging solutions.
+may provide the same API and differ in the libraries they cooperate with at runtime, like testing frameworks or logging solutions.

-However, dependencies on such a library may be ambiguous and thus may thus fail to resolve under certain conditions:
+However, dependencies on such a multiplatform library may be ambiguous and may thus fail to resolve under certain conditions:

-* a `project('...')` dependency on the multiplatform library's project: use a `project(path: '...', configuration: '...')` dependency instead.
+* A `project('...')` dependency on a multiplatform library is used.
+Replace it with a `project(path: '...', configuration: '...')` dependency.
   Use the appropriate target's runtime elements configuration, such as `jvm6RuntimeElements`.
-Due to current limitations, this dependency should
+Due to the current limitations, this dependency should
   be placed in a top-level `dependencies { ... }` block rather than in a source set's dependencies.

-* a published library dependency: if a library is published with experimental Gradle metadata, one can still replace the single dependency with
+* A published library dependency is used.
+If a library is published with experimental Gradle metadata, one can still replace the single dependency with
-  unambiguous dependencies on its separate target modules;
+  unambiguous dependencies on its separate target modules, as if it had no experimental Gradle metadata.

-* in both of the cases above, another solution is to mark the targets with a custom attribute.
+* In both of the cases above, another solution is to mark the targets with a custom attribute.
 This, however, must be done on both the library author
  and the consumer sides, and it's the library author's responsibility to communicate the attribute and its values to the consumers;

-     This is done as follows, symmetrically, in both the library and the consumer projects, but the consumer may only need to mark
+     Add the following symmetrically, to both the library and the consumer projects.
+The consumer may only need to mark
      a single target with the attribute:

      <div class="sample" markdown="1" theme="idea" mode='groovy'>